 Michigan Gov. Rick Snyder, Autobooks CEO Talk Detroit Startup Culture

-Kristin Pope wanted opportunity.
+Kristin Hope wanted opportunity.

-“Growing up in Silicon Valley but never really being able to break into the tech industry there, I thought, 'maybe this is my shot,'” Pope, a copywriter and digital marketer at fintech startup Autobooks, said Wednesday during a roundtable talk with Michigan Gov. Rick Snyder.
+“Growing up in Silicon Valley but never really being able to break into the tech industry there, I thought, 'maybe this is my shot,'” Hope, a copywriter and digital marketer at fintech startup Autobooks, said Wednesday during a roundtable talk with Michigan Gov. Rick Snyder.
 “Maybe I can have that Silicon Valley dream, but in Detroit.”

-Pope said she found herself part of a burgeoning community — a daring workforce that helped Detroit Labs and StockX grow from four-person projects to 100-person companies.
+Hope said she found herself part of a burgeoning community — a daring workforce that helped Detroit Labs and StockX grow from four-person projects to 100-person companies.

 And those swelling startups, in turn, found themselves part of a greater movement, one that's restoring the communities of Detroit and Michigan.